StarpTech/ghconfig/README.md

 ### Dry-run

-You can validate your generated templates without executing remote commands.
+You can validate your generated templates without updating your repository.
 Use the flag `--dry-run`.
 The output is saved to `ghconfig-debug.yml`.

 ```
 ghconfig workflow --dry-run